Kzzkt147/dragonfly-state-controller/README.md

 ## Setting up nodes

-1. Create a new behaviour graph in your project folder **(Create>BehaviourGraph)**.
+1. Create a new behaviour graph in your project folder **(Create>BehaviourGraph)**. <br>
 ![Make Graph](images/MakeGraph.gif)

 2. Inside the graph, right click to add state nodes.
-Connect a start node to the state node that the enemy will begin on.
+Connect a start node to the state node that the enemy will begin on. <br>
 ![Create Node](images/CreateNode.gif)

 3. Assign an action to the state node and add as many decisions as needed.
-Actions will dictate what the state controller does when the state is active, and decisions are conditionals - when they are met, it will switch the connected state.
+Actions will dictate what the state controller does when the state is active, and decisions are conditionals - when they are met, it will switch the connected state.<br>
 ![Setup Node](images/SetupNode.gif)

-4. Assign the graph we just created to the state controller on the enemy.
+4. Assign the graph we just created to the state controller on the enemy.<br>
 ![Setup Controller](images/SetupController.gif)

 ## Creating Actions and Decisions